git-up/GitUp/README.md

 <img src="http://i.imgur.com/6cuPcT4.png">
 </p>

-Complete Example #2: iGit
+Complete Example #3: iGit
 -------------------------

-[iGit](Examples/iGit) is test iOS that simply uses GitUpKit to clone a GitHub repo and perform a commit.
+[iGit](Examples/iGit) is a test iOS app that simply uses GitUpKit to clone a GitHub repo and perform a commit.

 Contributing
 ============